arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-conditions-upon-which-learning-depends/shaping-processes/how-new-procedures-are-acquired/conditions-which-may-affect-the-acquisition-of-new-procedures.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Conditions which may affect the acquisition of new procedures "
+title: 'Conditions which may affect the acquisition of new procedures '
-nav_order: Conditionswhichmayaffecttheacquisitionofnewprocedures
-has_children: false
 ---
 # Conditions which may affect the acquisition of new procedures